mesosphere/field-notes/docs/strict/kafka-zookeeper.md

 export PACKAGE_NAME="kafka-zookeeper"
 export PACKAGE_VERSION="2.2.0-3.4.11"

+# Intentional blank space here.

 # principal is SERVICE_NAME with slashes replaced with '__'
+# You can call the principal anything, but it makes the permissions harder; the principal must match the service account name for reservation deletion.
 export PRINCIPAL=$(echo ${SERVICE_NAME} | sed "s|/|__|g")

 # dns is generated from SERVICE_NAME with slashes removed